SOCIAL MEDIA COULD SAVE YOUR LIFE

 From beginning to end, the entire state of Texas stepped up to show their support.

-Even Amazon set up a special relief fund on their website for anyone who wanted to donate to the victims of Hurricane Harvey.
+Even Amazon set up a special relief fund on its website for anyone who wanted to donate to the victims of Hurricane Harvey.

 But the help didn’t stop there!!